itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QGridLayout::removeItemFromGrid(int rowIndex, int columnIndex):
+.. py:function:: QGridLayout.removeItemFromGrid(rowIndex: int, columnIndex: int)

     Removes the widget or layout from this grid layout at position `rowIndex` and `columnIndex`.